SAMexpert logo

 Amazon AWS Google Cloud Alibaba Cloud Microsoft Azure services

-The software has License Mobility through Software Assurance rights,
+The software must have License Mobility through Software Assurance rights,

 You must also complete a License Verification Form and send it to Microsoft no later than ten days after deploying your licenses in a multi-tenant environment.